 - Whisk together ½ cup heavy cream, 1 egg, and 1 teaspoon gluten-free vanilla extract in a small bowl.
 Gradually add the mixture to the food processor bowl, pulsing until a dough begins to form and pull away from the sides of the bowl.

 - Turn the dough out onto a lightly (gluten-free) floured surface.
-The dough will be slightly crumbly; working the dough together with your hands, pat it into a circle about 1-inch thick.
-Cut into equal-size pie-shaped pieces to form the scones.
+The dough will be slightly crumbly; working it together with your hands, pat it into a circle about 1-inch thick.
+Cut into equal-sized pie-shaped pieces to form the scones.

 - Place the cut scones onto the prepared parchment coved sheet pan, brush with 2 tablespoons heavy cream, then bake for about 20 minutes or until golden and cooked through in the center.
 Transfer to a wire rack to cool.

 - Prepare the glaze by whisking together 1 cup powdered sugar, 1 tablespoon maple syrup, 2 tablespoons brewed coffee, ½ teaspoon Chai Tea Mix, and ¼ teaspoon gluten-free vanilla extract.

 - Glaze the scones with the glaze mixture once they are cooled.

 # 5 - Ham & Cheddar